kcp-dev/enhancements/keps/core/0003-workspace-lifecycle-rbac.md

 When `initializerPermissions` or `terminatorPermissions` is set on the WorkspaceType:

-1. kcp automatically creates a ClusterRole and ClusterRoleBinding inside the workspace (see "Automatic RBAC Creation" below).
-2. The VW proxy injects a synthetic group into the request context instead of impersonating the owner.
+1. The VW proxy evaluates the incoming request **in-process** against the WorkspaceType's `initializerPermissions` / `terminatorPermissions` rules (verb / apiGroup / resource / resourceName match) using the standard RBAC evaluation logic.
+This happens after the existing `initialize`/`terminate` verb check and phase/presence validation.
+2. If the request is denied, the VW proxy returns 403 without ever forwarding to the shard.
-3. The request reaches the workspace with the **controller's own identity** plus the synthetic group.
+3. If allowed, the VW proxy forwards to the shard with the **controller's own identity** plus a synthetic group (see "Synthetic Groups" below).
-4. RBAC inside the workspace evaluates the synthetic group against the auto-created ClusterRole.
+4. On the shard side, the workspace content authorizer recognizes the synthetic group as a "pre-authorized by VW" signal and allows the request.
+It does **not** re-evaluate the WorkspaceType rules — the VW has already done that.
+This is a trivial trust check, not a full authorizer.
 5. Audit logs show the controller's actual identity — clear attribution.

+This keeps the expensive work (rule evaluation) on the lifecycle path only: the VW proxy is the single place that knows about `initializerPermissions` / `terminatorPermissions`.
+The normal workspace authorization chain is **not** modified to evaluate these rules — it only needs to recognize and trust the synthetic group when set, and reject it when not.

+This is deliberately "magic/ephemeral" rather than "visible" RBAC: the rules live on the WorkspaceType (the source of truth) and are evaluated by the VW proxy on each request.
+This avoids:

+- Running lifecycle permission logic for every workspace request — only VW-bound requests pay the cost.
+- Lifecycle permissions accidentally applying outside init/term phases — the VW proxy is the only entry point that knows about these rules; direct shard requests cannot benefit.
+- Race conditions at workspace creation ("is the CRB there yet when the controller hits the API?") — nothing needs to be created in the workspace before the controller can act.
+- Users accidentally or deliberately deleting the CRB and breaking lifecycle access.
+- Drift between WorkspaceType rules and materialized objects.
+- Finalizers/cleanup machinery for CRBs that get left behind after initialization.

 **Mode 2: Owner impersonation (fallback, backwards compatible)**

 When `initializerPermissions` or `terminatorPermissions` is empty/nil:

-1. The VW proxy impersonates the workspace owner from `spec.ownerUser` (or annotation fallback).
+1. The VW proxy impersonates the workspace owner from `spec.ownerUser`.
 2. The request reaches the workspace as the owner, who has cluster-admin via the `workspace-admin` ClusterRoleBinding.
 3. This is the current behavior — no changes needed for existing controllers.